-4.3.2.1.1 ISO/IEC JTC 1/WG 9
+4.3.2.1.1.
+ISO/IEC JTC 1/WG 9

-GENERAL INFORMATION COMMITTEE ISO/IEC JTC 1/WG 9 TITLE Big Data CREATION DATE 2014 MEMBERS Participating countries (26): SECRETARIAT United States (ANSI) United States, Australia, Austria, Brazil, Canada, China, Finland, France, Germany, India, Ireland, Israel, Italy, Japan, SECRETARY Ms. Sally Seitz Republic of Korea, Luxembourg , Mexico, Netherlands, Norway, Russian Federation, Singapore, Slovenia, South Africa, Spain, Sweden, United Kingdom CHAIRPERSON Mr. Wo Chang ORGANIZATIONS IN LIAISON OGC, IIC, ITU-T SG 13 WEB SITE http://isotc.iso.org/livelink/ livelink/open/jtc1 wg9 SCOPE http://isotc.iso.org/livelink/livelink/open/jtc1wg9 The ISO/IEC JTC 1/WG 9 has been established with the following Terms of Reference: Serve as the focus of and proponent for JTC 1's Big Data standardization program.
-Develop foundational standards for Big Dataincluding reference architecture and vocabulary standardsfor guiding Big Data efforts throughout JTC 1 upon which other standards can be developed.
+General information Committee ISO/IEC JTC 1/WG 9 Title Big Data Creation date 2014 MEMBERS Participating countries (26): Secretariat United States (ANSI) III ZIII ZZII United States, Australia, Austria, Brazil, Secretary Ms. Sally Seitz Canada, China, Finland, France, Germany, India, Ireland, Israel, Japan, Republic of Korea, Chairperson Mr. Wo Chang , y V. %, Luxembourg , Mexico, Netherlands, Norway, Russian Federation, Saudi Arabia, Singapore, Organizations in liaison BDVA, IIC, ITU-T SG 13, OGC Slovenia, South Africa, Spain, Sweden, United Kingdom Web site http://isotc.iso.org/livelink/livelink/open/jtc1wg9 Scope The ISO/IEC JTC 1/WG 9 has been established with the following Terms of Reference: Serve as the focus of and proponent for JTC 1's Big Data standardization program.
+Develop foundational standards for Big Dataincluding reference architecture and vocabulary standards for guiding Big Data efforts throughout JTC 1 upon which other standards can be developed.
 Develop other Big Data standards that build on the foundational standards when relevant JTC 1 subgroups that could address these standards do not exist or are unable to develop them.
 Identify gaps in Big Data standardization.
 Develop and maintain liaisons with all relevant JTC 1 entities as well as with any other JTC 1 subgroup that may propose work related to Big Data in the future.
 Identify JTC 1 (and other organization) entities that are developing standards and related material that contribute to Big Data, and where appropriate, investigate ongoing and potential new work that contributes to Big Data.

 Engage with the community outside of JTC 1 to grow the awareness of and encourage engagement in JTC 1 Big Data standardization efforts within JTC 1, forming liaisons as is needed.

+Structure /

+Standardization work

-STRUCTURE / STAND ARDIZATION WOR rk PUBLISHED STANDARDS Number of published ISO/IE (number includes updates): r the direct responsibility of JTC 1/WG 9 STANDARDS UNDER DEVELOPMENT 5
+Published standards Number of published ISO/IEC standards under the direct responsibility of JTC 1/WG 9 (number includes updates): 1

+Standards under development 4